tytzM17/Lokian.eth/README.md

 - November 2021, Test and deploy to testnet
 - December 2021, Deploy to mainnet
 - January 2022, Initial PvP development
+- February 2022, PvP on testnet then mainnet
-- February 2022, Initial Moba development
+- March 2022, Initial Moba development